 3. The Weird

 The Weird is definitely the Terror most closely modeled after Lovecraft's best known works, appearing as an octopus-like creature very similar to Lovecraft's most famous monster, Cthulhu.
-It is also the Terror with the clearest basis in one of Lovecraft's works, as its episode makes numerous references to his 1936 horror novella The Shadow over Innsmouth.
+It is also the Terror with the clearest basis tie-ins to one of Lovecraft's works, as its episode makes numerous references to his 1936 horror novella The Shadow over Innsmouth.
 In Sabrina, The Weird has parasitic mind-control abilities that it uses to assimilate large groups of people.

 4. The Perverse